- We advise you to exercise normal safety precautions in Norway.

 Where to get help

-Australia has a Consulate in Norway, headed by an Honorary Consul, which can provide limited consular assistance (not including the issue of passports).
+Australia has a Consulate in Norway, headed by an Honorary Consul, which can provide limited consular assistance but cannot issue passports).
 Contact details for the Consulate are:

 Australian Consulate, Oslo